 Scholarships and Awards

 - Incoming students are eligible for consideration for a variety of scholarships including the Elia Scholarship, the Graduate Fellowship for Academic Distinction, and the York Scholarship.
-See http://www.yorku.ca/grads/future_students/financial.php?id=0/entrancescholarships.htm
+Complete information may be found on-line at: http://gradstudies.yorku.ca/prospective-students/student-finances/funding-awards/

 - The Social Sciences and Humanities Research Council of Canada offers PhD Fellowships to first-class students (minimum A average).
 The deadline is in the fall of each year.

 - Ontario Graduate Scholarships are offered to outstanding students (minimum A- average).
 The deadline will vary from program to program as OGS is following new procecdures as of Fall 2012.
-SPTH will have our OGS deadline on March 29, 2013.
-Applicants need to know that your OGS will now be awarded through the program you are planning to be attending at the start of the award, so you will need to submit an OGS to each program you are applying to.
-Applications for the OGS are now available at: http://www.yorku.ca/grads/money_matters/ext_OGS.html
+SPTH will have our OGS deadline in the spring each year.
+Applicants need to know that your OGS will now be awarded through the program you are planning to be attending at the start of the award, so you will need to submit an OGS to each program you are applying to, and that awards are not transferable from University to University nor are they transferable from program to program within a University. .
+Applications for the OGS are now available at:

 - Late or incomplete applications will not be viewed by the Scholarship commitee.